belegarth/bylaws/bylaws.md

         an activity will allow non-members, and must specifically name the admittance of persons for which membership has been revoked or denied by BMCS.
-  - **4.4 Automatic Denial of Membership**
+  - **4.4 Automatic Denial or Revocation of Membership
-      - 4.4.1 In accordance with the mission of BMCS and in an attempt to provide a safe environment for its Members, individuals with the following legal status or history will be automatically denied membership in BMCS:
+      - 4.4.1 In accordance with the mission of BMCS and in an attempt to provide a safe environment for its Members, individuals with the following legal status or history will be automatically denied membership or have membership revoked in BMCS.
           - 4.4.1.1 Persons who have ever been convicted of or pleaded *nolo contendere* to sexual offences against a minor, or related actions thereof.
 This includes but is not limited to